W. F. H. Nicolaisen: Career

 At universities in Glasgow and Dublin Nicolaisen taught German language and literature and from 1956 to 1969 he worked in the School of Scottish Studies at the University of Edinburgh as head of the Scottish Place-Name Survey.
 He had research interests in language (particularly place names), in folklore (narrative and balladry), in literature (medieval classics and Scottish poets and novelists), and in cultural history (Scotland, the British Isles, and Scandinavia).
 In the fall of 1966, Nicolaisen came to Ohio State University in the United States as visiting professor of English and folklore.
 In 1967, he returned to the University of Edinburgh, becoming the acting head of its School of Scottish Studies in 1968.
 The following year, he left for the United States to take the position of associate professor in the English Department at Binghamton University.

-When Nicolaisen arrived at Binghamton he was one of the four professors in the English Department that specialized in literature and folklore.
-In this capacity, his colleague Elizabeth Tucker provided a modern-ancient twist to the mix; their complementaries created a wild range of Folklore courses.
-Importantly, Binghamton Folklore led by Nicolaisen and Tucker was a joy and became messianic in its nature for other folklorists in New York State.
-This was largely accomplished through their efforts as Editors of New York Folklore, the journal of the New York Folklore Society, on location in Binghamton.
+At Binghamton university, Nicolaisen was one of four professors in the English department specializing in literature and folklore. alongside his colleague Elizabeth tucker, he developed a diverse curriculum of courses. together, they expanded the folklore program at Binghamton and served as editors of New York Folklore, the journal of the New York Folklore society.

 By 1981, Nicolaisen had engaged in the State University of New York's decision to develop the field of Folklore at Binghamton, one of four University Centers considered.
 Both Nicolaisen and Tucker were influential at the state and national levels in Folklore.
 In 1983, one English major graduated with that specialization, folklorist Kathryn [Kimiecik] Foley, MA.
 Folklorist Dr. Simon J. Bronner had graduated previously from Binghamton in 1974.